Ontario Votes 2011

 Disaster Capitalism

-13 November 2007, terribly early in the morning
+13 November 2007, early morning

 I’m barely a third of the way through Naomi Klein’s last essay for Harper’s, Disaster Capitalism, and I’m already seething with rage.
 I suspect the last two-thirds will be equally as good and as frustrating to read.
 I love Harper’s.